RedAIGC/Flux-version-LayerDiffuse/README.md

 ## Acknowledgements
-Thanks lllyasviel for their great work [LayerDiffuse](https://github.com/lllyasviel/LayerDiffuse)
+Thanks lllyasviel for their great work [LayerDiffuse](https://github.com/lllyasviel/LayerDiffuse) You can use style RGBA image to finetune the network to get better results.

 ## Contact
 If you have any questions about the code, please do not hesitate to contact us!